Foreign, Commonwealth and Development Office

 Will my right hon.
 Friend join me in congratulating the United States Administration and indeed the US State Department on helping to broker this deal?
 I suspect he will not agree with me when I say that I think it is their pragmatic approach to say that a two-state deal is not going to happen as long as we have Hamas and Hezbollah taking the line they do, but what I would ask my right hon.
 Friend is: what role does he see for the United Kingdom in brokering further such peace deals between the United Kingdom and Arab states?

 I thank my hon.
 Friend.
 I think he is right about the positivity of this step.
 We need some good news in the peace process and in the middle east, and I think the UAE deal with Israel is very positive.
-We are looking to and will certainly be encouraging—indeed, we have already started to encourage—others to follow suit, but also to make sure that we can engage with the Palestinians, at the level of the Palestinian Authority, to try to galvanise some dialogue between the two principal protagonists to the dispute.
+We are looking to and will certainly be encouraging—indeed, we have already started to encourage—others to follow suit, but also to make sure that we can engage with the Palestinians, at the level of the Palestinian Authority, to try to galvanise some dialogue between the two principal protagonists in the dispute.

 I thank my hon.
 Friend the Chair of the Select Committee.
 Lawyers will always have different views on the precise permutations, but I think the position on snapback in relation to the joint comprehensive plan of action is tolerably clear.
 He is absolutely right also to point to the role that Iran plays not just with its own activities—those it engages in directly—but working through Hamas and Hezbollah and other proxies throughout the middle east as a source of tension and instability.
-We are working with all of our allies to try to make sure we limit and hold to account Iran for those activities.
+We are working with all our allies to try to make sure we limit and hold to account Iran for those activities.

 The social and health situation in Gaza is extremely serious, especially with regard to covid-19, and recently there was a clash between Israel and Hamas.
 Fortunately, a ceasefire was agreed, but a concern is that it is only a matter of time before another outbreak of violence occurs.
-How does the Secretary of State believe that further conflict between Gaza and Israel can be avoided?
+How does the Secretary of State believe further conflict between Gaza and Israel can be avoided?

 First, we need to see an end to the targeting of civilians and the firing of improvised explosive devices by Hamas into Israel.
 That is unlawful and totally unacceptable.
 I share the hon.
 Gentleman’s concerns on the broader humanitarian situation.
 When I visited the west bank on 20 August, I announced £2.7 million-worth of further humanitarian assistance.
 Now that Israel has taken annexation off the table, it would make sense, even irrespective of the broader peace talks, for the Palestinian Authority to engage with the Israelis on finance and security co-operation in the west bank and Gaza, including in relation to being able to receive tax revenues to pay Palestinian public servants.
 As a confidence-building measure, given the UAE deal, that is something the Palestinians could do on their side as well.